Deal or No Deal (American game show): History

 Originally, Mandel planned not to host the syndicated version, as his asking price to host it, in addition to the prime time NBC version, was considered to be outside of the production budget.
 Arsenio Hall was first considered to be the host, and even taped a pilot for the syndicated version, but was later passed over.
 According to rumors, Mark Curry and Frank Nicotero were also among the candidates.
 NBC also had concerns that the syndicated show would harm the prime time show, as Who Wants to Be a Millionaire had suffered from overexposure.
 However, the syndicated version debuted September 8, 2008, with Mandel as host.

 Initially, NBC planned to package this program with the Program Partners-produced Merv Griffin's Crosswords for its first season, as its owned and operated stations were already airing Crosswords and were picking up Deal or No Deal as well.
 However, this was later scrapped after Crosswords abruptly stopped production after its first season and most, if not all, of the NBC O&Os aired Deal or No Deal in a double-run format as a result.

-As Deal or No Deal became an exclusively syndicated show for the 2009–10 season, production moved from the Culver Studios in Culver City, California to the Sonalyst Studios in Waterford, Connecticut, as part of a corporate decision in which four NBC Universal Television Distribution shows moved to Connecticut.
+As Deal or No Deal became an exclusively syndicated show for the 2009–10 season, production moved from the Culver Studios in Culver City, California to the Sonalyst Studios in Waterford, Connecticut, as part of a corporate decision in which four NUTD shows moved to Connecticut.
 The show started taping in high-definition.